prestodb/presto-js-client/presto-client/README.md

 ### Get Tables

-The `getTables` method retrieves a list of tables filtered by the given catalog and, optionally, the schema.
+The `getTables` method retrieves a list of tables (of type `Table`) filtered by the given catalog and, optionally, the schema.
 It accepts an object containing `catalog` and optional `schema` parameters.

 Parameters